shawaz/team_franchiseen/README.md

 - The rest of [Convex docs](https://docs.convex.dev/) to learn about all Convex features.
 - [Stack](https://stack.convex.dev/) for in-depth articles on advanced topics.

-## Join the community

-Join thousands of developers building full-stack apps with Convex:

-- Join the [Convex Discord community](https://convex.dev/community) to get help in real-time.
-- Follow [Convex on GitHub](https://github.com/get-convex/), star and contribute to the open-source implementation of Convex.